Ay-Singhal/cf-profile-linkedinBypasser/README.md

 # cf-profile-linkedinBypasser

-Lightweight static page that instantly redirects to a Codeforces profile and supplies an Open Graph preview image so LinkedIn shows a nice card instead of blocking the URL.
+Lightweight static page that instantly redirects to a Codeforces profile and supplies an Open Graph preview image so LinkedIn shows a nice card instead of blocking the URL..

 ## What it does